 What an experience!
 Last month, Adelaide City Optometrist was given the opportunity to help some of the nation’s best cricket players learn about their vision at Adelaide Oval.
 Combining general eye checks and specific sports vision testing, we were able to help players understand their eyes and the impact they have on their playing performance.

-We spent 2 mornings informing players on their colour blindness, depth perception, reaction time, contrast sensitivity, eye tracking/movement and vision therapy programs.
+We spent one morning informing players on their colour blindness, depth perception, reaction time, contrast sensitivity, eye tracking/movement and vision therapy programs.
 Read on to learn more about the enhanced visual testing we did and what it can tell the athletes.

-Although sport vision might be the reason we visited Adelaide oval, we had to make sure all players were up to date on their vision checks and aware of their current eye condition.
+Every year, Adelaide City Optometrist visit Adelaide Oval to test the South Australian Cricket Association members.
+This is to ensure that all the players are up to date on their vision checks and aware of their current eye condition.
 Our most basic visual skills help us with sports aspects such as our hand eye coordination which can drastically affect our athletic performance.

 Many of us forget particularly when we are young, that our eyes are one of our biggest tools.
 We use our eyes in every aspect of our daily lives and sometimes we can take them for granted.
 Vision is something that also cannot be overlooked as an athlete.
 Maintaining your eye health as an athlete helps you in all aspects of your sporting game such as tracking the ball and staying balanced.